 The task, then, is to extricate a Muslim way of life that will manage to find itself in modernity, while interpreting it from within its own cumulative history.
-In other words, we are to propose an honest experiment that yearns to renew the covenant of association with God through personal and collective transformation, physical and mental.
+In other words, we will propose an honest experiment that yearns to renew the covenant of association with God through personal and collective transformation, physical and mental.

 We shall seek to embark on our task from within the disciplinary sphere of literature.
 Literature has the potential to provide instruments of orientation within the twisting alleyways of modern Muslim theological thought.
 The sphere of literary theory (which secularism, as the other flagship project of modernity, sought to secularize and expropriate) has generally been impervious to theological exegesis; opening this closed door offers an important ancillary tool.
 Literature suspends the macroscopic history that is typical of the historiography of modern Arabic thought.
-It finds intrinsic value in dwelling at length on individual texts in order to learn from their structure, narratology, and poetics about the essence of their authors.
+It finds intrinsic value in dwelling at length on individual texts in order to learn from their structure, narratology, and poetics about the essence of their authors’ intentions.
 It has something to teach us about the world outside the texts, encouraging us to read slowly and carefully, attentive to intertextuality, rhythm, and the order of the different sections from which the text is composed.
-It educates us to a forgiving approach toward changes in the vocal chords, positioning, and anticipations.
+It educates us to a patient approach toward changes in the vocal chords, positioning, and anticipations.
 In other words, we are interested here not in marking the historicity of theology, but in returning to the starting point and reading its narratology.